arulhuw/cs/csweek3/materials/CS1Week3Kortextreading.md

 ## A medical student reflects

-- [The exercise] was to consider the approaches a
-- doctor might take with a person with a chronic
+- [The exercise] was to consider the approaches a doctor might take with a
+  - **person**
+    - **Incident/activity**
-- illness.
-To be honest, I didn’t want to do this, as
+- with a chronic- illness.
+To be honest, I
+  - **didn’t**
+    - **Feelings/reflections**
-- some things were too close to the bone.
+- want to do this, as some things were too close to the bone.
 I’m glad I
-- did though as the scenario our group was given was
-- one I had never particularly considered, and I was
+- did though as the scenario our group was given was one I had never particularly
+  - **considered**,
+    - **New learning**
-- able to consider what [the person’s] particular needs
-- would be.
-I suppose it was a case of separating
+- and I was able to consider what [the person’s] particular needs would be.
+I suppose it was a case of separating personal and
+  - **professional**
+    -  **New learning in professional context – generalising to make the link between this experience and prior understanding of the issue (personal and professional attitudes)**
-- personal and professional attitudes ...
+-  attitudes ...